MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/spark/spark-jobexec-storage-access.md

 **Storage access and the account accessing**

-- To write to storage through a pipeline, Synapse Workspace MSI is the security principal that runs any operation (Read, Write, Delete) on the storage.
+- To write to storage through a pipeline, Synapse Workspace MSI is the security principal that runs any operations such as Read, Write, and Delete on the storage.
   - Make sure that the Workspace MSI account has the Storage Blob Data Contributor role to perform all actions.
 - If Azure Notebooks is used to access storage account, the logged-in account is used, unless you access storage through linked services.
   - The logged-in user account should have the Storage Blob Data Contributor role to have full access and permissions.